J-P-S-O/Web-Server/README.md

 Coming soon...
 # Features
 - Simple configuration
-- PHP support (partial)
-- and more...
 # Acknowledgments
 - Mozilla, for the JSON of mime types.
 - NodeJS and Electron community
--
 # Contribute
-- JSON.parse mime types from /conf folder
 - Just create an issue!